Synagogue in Sunderland, England

 The art deco Sunderland Synagogue was built in 1928 and achieved Grade 2 listed status in 1999.
 The community declined as a result of a level of economic decline in the region and the synagogue closed in 2006, falling into private ownership.

-Once the building ceased to function as a synagogue and went into private ownership, it has been lying empty and its condition has been deteriorating.
-Squatters for a time used the building and it has been subject to some vandalism.
-The current owner has put the building on the market and this has provided an opportunity for the future of the Synagogue to be once again considered.
+Once the building ceased to function as a Synagogue, it has been lying empty and its condition has been deteriorating.
+Squatters for a time entered the site and it has been subject to some vandalism.